Plate calculator

 Why does the calculator default the bar to 20 kg or 45 lb?

 Those are the two universal bar standards.
 20 kg is the IPF/USAW Olympic bar — what you'll find in any competition or serious gym.
 45 lb is the US commercial standard, what most American gyms stock.
 They are NOT the same bar: 45 lb ≈ 20.41 kg, so they're close but not identical.
 The calculator labels each by its own scale so the math doesn't silently treat them as equivalent.
-If you train on a 15 kg women's competition bar or a 10 kg technique bar, override the bar weight in the adjust zone.
+If you train on a 15 kg women's competition bar, switch to 15 kg in the bar selector — the calculator locks to standard sizes (15 / 20 / 25 kg or 35 / 45 / 55 lb) and doesn't accept off-spec bars (e.g., a 10 kg technique bar isn't supported).

 What plate set does this assume?